 FAQ: When Were Colored Screens Introduced?

-The Thief of Baghdad was the first major studio film to use blue-colored screens heavily, according to William McDonald, a professor of cinematography at the UCLA School of Theater, Film and Television.
+The 1940 film The Thief of Baghdad was the first major studio film to use blue-colored screens heavily, according to William McDonald, a professor of cinematography at the UCLA School of Theater, Film and Television.

 FAQ: Why the Switch to Green?